RecipeTips.Com Home cooking tips & advice | Knowledge | Frying Pork

 • Continue to cook, uncovered, over a medium-high heat, turning when the first side is golden brown and frying the second side until it is nicely browned.

 • The amount of time required for cooking will depend on the thickness of the cut.
 The meat should be slightly firm to the touch when it is done.
 Check for doneness by cutting a small slice in the piece and check to see that the meat is opaque in appearance inside and that the juices run clear.
-If the cut is thick enough, check the temperature of the meat with a thermometer to be sure it is at 160°F.
+If the cut is thick enough, check the temperature of the meat with a thermometer to be sure it is at least at 145°F.

 Bacon: When frying bacon, place the strips into a heavy frying pan that has not been preheated or had oil added.
 Fry the bacon over medium low heat.
 The amount of cooking time will depend on the thickness of the slices and desired doneness, but will generally vary from 7 to 12 minutes.